ubccr/ccrdocs/pages/howto/containerization.md

 ### Running a Docker container

-**Note:** Docker containers cannot be run with Docker on Alpine or Blanca, because the Docker software is not HPC-safe.
+**Note:** Docker containers cannot be run with Docker on CCR's systems, because the Docker software is not HPC-safe.
 Instead, Docker containers are run using a software called Apptainer.
-See the documentation on Apptainer below if you wish to run a Docker container on Alpine or Blanca.
+See the documentation on Apptainer below if you wish to run a Docker container using CCR resources.

 To run a Docker container on your laptop or other system on which you have Docker installed, simply type the command: